spoorn/media-to-ascii/README.md

 # Media-To-Ascii

 CLI and utilities for converting media files (images/videos) to ascii outputs (output media file or print to console).
-Supports most standard image formats and video formats (depends on OpenCV).
+Supports most standard image formats and video formats (encodes using x264/h.264/avc1).

-Only output format for videos is `.mp4` at the moment

 ## Examples